Navigating tech choices and the cloud vs. on-premise decision in our data-driven world.

 During the past decades (since mid 90’s) organizations started to register more and more data within their ever expanding application landscape.
 In the early days the usage of this data was restricted, mostly for invoicing / VAT and QA reporting purposes.
-Over the last few years the value of data has been acknowledged as a driver for innovation and growth whilst Excel was replaced or complemented by Business Intelligence (BI) tooling.
+Data's value as an innovation and growth driver has been recognized, leading to the replacement or complementation of Excel with BI tools.
 By doing so, an organization gets an abundance of new insights into their organization.
-However, it is based solely on their own internal data and information is presented via flat formatted values (Excel) or more graphical visualizations (Power BI).
+Yet, it relies solely on internal data, presenting information through flat formatted values (Excel) or graphical visualizations (Power BI).

 With a focus on only internal data an organization limits itself and ends up with tunnel vision.Simply put, internal data does not tell the whole story.

 Therefor we, at Food For Analytics (FFA), took it upon ourselves to identify relevant external data that enables your organization to get its decision making to a whole new level.
 By making our external datasets available you are able to enrich and compare internal data with external data.
-Combining internal and external data enables you to truly understand the impact that macro-economic events, seasonality or sporting events have on your own business.
-In the next paragraphs I will elaborate a little more on this subject, which data can be added, how to enrich your internal data, and how that gets you even more valuable insights.
+Integrating internal and external data helps understand how macro-economic events, seasonality, or sporting events impact your business comprehensively.
+In the following paragraphs, I'll delve into adding and enriching data to enhance internal data, unlocking additional valuable insights.
 As FFA focusses on the food industry we have pinpointed branch specific external data sources.

-In the remainder of this blog I’ve identified a number of external data sources and how they are complementary and enriching your internal data:
+In the rest of this blog, I've highlighted external data sources and their role in complementing and enriching your internal data:

 Market data – supply